 - Making a connection with customers

 - Upsell, cross-sell, referrals

-The best sales training programs will help your salespeople increase sales and the increase in revenue will justify the expense of the training.
+The best sales training programs will help your salespeople increase sales.
+The increase in revenue will help justify the expense of the training.

 Sales Team Training Best Practices Checklist for Your Salespeople

 Best practices for sales team training have been continuing to develop and evolve over the last few decades.
 The evolution of best practices for sales team training is a good thing and should continue.
-It’s not a bad idea to document your company’s best practices for sales team training and build on them as you continue to build your sales teams.
+It’s not a bad idea to document your company’s best practices for sales team training.
+You can always build on them as you continue to build your sales teams.